 The Purpose of a Professional Development Program

-The purpose of a professional development plan should be to foster individual professional growth to help your people learn, grow and do the best work of their lives.
+The purpose of a professional development program should be to foster individual professional growth to help your people learn, grow, and produce the best work of their lives.

 Principles for Designing a Professional Development Program